joaquimadraz/grape-resource-definition/README.md

 =========================
 ![](https://travis-ci.org/joaquimadraz/grape-resource-definition.svg)

-(Still making the tests and the rest of the documentation)

 Based on Praxis principle, that design and implementation should be separated, I've created this gem to add the possibility to define the params validation & coercion outside the route's class.

 If you are using Grape to create a Blog API (of course), you should have something like this: